Rakhmanov/python-backend-assignment/README.md

 deployed into a production environment.
 As much as possible, try to make the code reflective of the quality of work that you normally provide.

-## Getting Started

-Steps to getting this running locally:
-1. Ensure you have python3 running locally (tested against v3.6.6).
-2. [optional, only needed if you want to isolate this python environment] Create and activate  a local virtualenv: `python3 -m venv .virtualenv; .
-   .virtualenv/bin/activate`
-3. Install the necessary python modules:  `pip3 install -r requirements.txt`
-4. Initialize the database: `./initialize-database.sh`
-4. Start coding!
-There are a handful of shell scripts you can use for running the various parts of the sim which might be a good place to look first.

 If you have any questions about the sim or anything related to the process, don't hesitate to reach out and ask us.
 We look forward to seeing what you put together!